melloddy/SparseChem/README.md

 # Add hidden layers to head

-By setting this parameter layers can be added to the head `last_hidden_sizes 200 200`.
+By setting this parameter `last_hidden_sizes 200 200`, layers can be added to the head .

 # Example predict step